Jens Cajuste

-Jens-Lys Michel Cajuste (/sv/; born 10 August 1999) is a Swedish professional footballer who plays as a central midfielder for English club Ipswich Town on loan from Italian club Napoli, and the Sweden national team.
+Jens-Lys Michel Cajuste (/sv/; born 10 August 1999) is a Swedish professional footballer who plays as a central midfielder for club Málaga, on loan from club Napoli.

 Club career

 Early career

 Cajuste was born in Sweden to a Haitian-American father and a Swedish mother.
 He moved to China with his family at age five, living one year in Luoyang before moving to Beijing.
 There, he began his football career with Chinese Sports Beijing.
 A few years later, the family returned to Sweden.
 As a ten-year-old, Cajuste started playing for Örgryte IS.
 After impressing in the club's youth teams, he was rewarded with a senior contract in 2016.
 On 17 October 2016, Cajuste made his senior debut for Örgryte in the Superettan where they lost 4–1 to IK Sirius.

 Midtjylland

 In June 2018, Cajuste moved to Denmark's Midtjylland, where he signed a five-year contract.
 He made his debut for the club on 26 August 2018 in a match against Randers.
 His first goal also came against Randers, which also proved to be the winner, in a 2–1 league victory on 21 October 2019.

 On 21 October 2020, he made his UEFA Champions League debut in a group stage home game against Atalanta, which Midtjylland lost 4–0.